Annie Session 2 Monday October 13, 1982

 250 T: I see.

-251 P: This is a complete takeover of my whole inner self or whatever.
+251 P: That is a complete takeover of my whole inner self or whatever.
 I cannot–it takes a long time–a good five, ten minutes–to me is a long time–of trying to get myself back calmed down and not so nervous.
 Uh – it just–oh–where do you go from here (laughs) you know.
 Oh….

 252 T: You have a feeling you have to keep talking a mile a minute–fill up every minute.